KubarytTournaments/XL-plus-U/Regulations/Regulations_of_XL+yoU_2_tournament.md

    `5)` The winner of the color bid chooses one of the colors: red or blue,

-   `6)` The starting hero is chosen by the red player first.

-## 5. Restarts

-1. Each Participant has two subjective restarts in the first day of the Game (2 x 111) or one restart in the second day (1 x 112).
-To use a subjective restart, the Participant must write `111` or `112` on the Heroes III chat, depending on the day, in which the Participant wants to use it.

-2. First decision on the subjective restart is made by the red player, then the blue player.
+   `6)` The starting her2.
+The Committee reserves the right to disqualify a Participant due to a serious offense committed in another Heroes III tournament. subjective restart is made by the red player, then the blue player.
 The blue player has the right to make a decision on the subjective restart in 112 and 113, counted as a subjective restart from the previous one, up to 5 seconds from accepting the prompt to start the turn.

 3. After using subjective restarts, with the consent of both Participants, or in a situation where they cannot come to an agreement, with the consent of the Committee, they can also use technical restarts.
 Technical restarts can be used if: